 - HSC Year 12 Mathematics Advanced – All TopicsUS$3.20 / month

-The topic Functions involves the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
+The topic of Functions involves the use of both algebraic and graphical conventions and terminology to describe, interpret and model relationships of and between changing quantities.
 Knowledge of functions enables students to discover, recognise and generalise connections between algebraic and graphical representations of the same expression and to describe interactions between dependent and independent variables.
-The study of functions is important in developing students’ ability to find and recognise connections and patterns, to communicate concisely and precisely, use algebraic techniques and manipulations to describe and solve problems and predict future outcomes in areas such as finance, economics and weather.
+The study of functions is important in developing students’ ability to find and recognise connections and patterns, to communicate concisely and precisely, and to use algebraic techniques and manipulations to describe and solve problems and predict future outcomes in finance and economics and weather.

-The topic of Calculus involves the study of how things change and provides a framework for developing quantitative models of change and deducing their consequences.
-It involves the development of two key aspects of calculus, namely differentiation and integration.
-The study of calculus is important in developing students’ capacity to operate with and model situations involving change, using algebraic and graphical techniques to describe and solve problems and predict outcomes in fields such as biomathematics, economics, engineering and construction industry.
+The topic of Calculus involves studying how things change and provides a framework for developing quantitative models of change and deducing their consequences.
+It involves developing two key aspects of calculus, differentiation and integration.
+The study of calculus is important in developing students’ capacity to operate with and model situations involving change, using algebraic and graphical techniques to describe and solve problems and predict outcomes in fields such as biomathematics, economics, engineering and the construction industry.

-The topic of Financial Mathematics involves sequences and series and their application to financial situations.
-Knowledge of financial mathematics enables analysis and interpretation of different financial situations, the calculation of the best options for the circumstances, and the solving of financial problems.
-The study of financial mathematics is important in developing students’ ability to make informed financial decisions, to be aware of the consequences of such decisions, and to manage personal financial resources prudently.
+Financial Mathematics involves sequences and series and their application to financial situations.
+Knowledge of financial mathematics enables analysis and interpretation of different financial situations, calculating the best options for the circumstances, and solving financial problems.
+The study of financial mathematics is important in developing students’ ability to make informed financial decisions, be aware of such decisions’ consequences, and manage personal financial resources prudently.

 source – NSW Education Standards Authority